 Admissions Applications

-At 7,224, the number of undergraduate applicants for Fall 2022 was the highest in the University's history.
-Interest in and competition for the esteemed Johnson Scholarship continues to generate significant interest from a large number of exceptionally talented individuals.
+The number of undergraduate applicants has averaged nearly 8,000 over the last three years, attracting an increasingly diverse and capable group of students from varied backgrounds.
+Interest in and competition for the esteemed Johnson Scholarship as well as the W&L Promise continues to generate significant interest from a large number of exceptionally talented individuals.
+The University received 8,969 applications for the class entering in 2025, the largest in history.

 W&L Applications